fouzdertech/business-suite-doc/sales/creating-an-invoice.md

 ## Overview

-CloudOnex Business Suite provides a comprehensive invoicing system that helps you create professional invoices efficiently.
+FouzderIT Business Suite provides a comprehensive invoicing system that helps you create professional invoices efficiently.
 This guide will walk you through the process of creating and managing invoices for your customers.

 ## Creating a New Invoice